GP Care Plan Dietitian Referral

 What it is:

-An individual can book a dietitian appointment privately, without needing a GP referral.
-This is known as a self-referral.
+An individual can book a private dietitian appointment without needing a GP referral, which is known as a self-referral.

 Eligibility: